 How Much Can One Weed Plant Grow?

 Growing cannabis at home is a fun and easy way to have full control over your weed.
 Growers can choose outdoor, indoor, or greenhouse environments to grow their plant.

-Knowing how to convert grams to ounces of weed and ounces to pounds can help consumers and businesses buy in bulk without getting ripped off.
-To reiterate, there are 16 ounces in a pound of weed or roughly 450 grams of cannabis.
+To reiterate how many ounces in a pound of weed, there are 16 ounces or roughly 450 grams of cannabis.
 An ounce has about 28 grams of cannabis.
 Now, go out there and make smart weed purchasing decisions.